intel/intel-extension-for-transformers/docs/contributions.md

 1. How to check third-party dependency license compliance

-    If you are using third-party component by: (1) import lib and uses its API (2) static/dynamic linked (3) copy code and modified (4) other uncertain usage, please contact [Maintainers](inc.maintainers@intel.com) to check license compliance before push code to repo.
+    If you are using third-party component by: (1) import lib and uses its API (2) static/dynamic linked (3) copy code and modified (4) other uncertain usage, please contact [Maintainers](mailto:inc.maintainers@intel.com) to check license compliance before push code to repo.

-2. How to apply for repo access

-    Create a [ticket](https://opensource.intel.com/jira/servicedesk/customer/portal/1/create/29) to join “intel-extension-for-transformers-write” team.

-    if you don't have permission to create ticket, please contact [Maintainers](inc.maintainers@intel.com) to apply for help.

 ## Support

 Submit your questions, feature requests, and bug reports to the [GitHub issues](https://github.com/intel/intel-extension-for-transformers/issues) page.
-You may also reach out to [Maintainers](inc.maintainers@intel.com).
+You may also reach out to [Maintainers](mailto:inc.maintainers@intel.com).

 ## Contributor Covenant Code of Conduct